noideaman/VRChat-Avatar-Scaler/README.md

 ### Moving it

 Click and drag anywhere on the overlay to move it.
+It is clamped to the screen boundaries so it cannot be dragged off-screen, making it easy to snap precisely into any corner.
 Its position is saved automatically and remembered between sessions.
-By default it appears in the top-right corner of your screen.

 ### Closing it